tzaeschke/phtree/README.md

 There are currently two main versions, the classic PH-Tree (called **PH1**, latest implementation v13) and the new PH-Tree (called **PH2**, latest implementation v16/v16HD).

+Note that the PH-Tree is a **map** that stores natively only one entry per key.
+To store multiple entries per key, please use a mutli-map wrapper such as:
+- `PhTreeMultiMapF`: a multimap which uses a unique ID as additional dimension (fastest option )
+- `PhTreeMultiMapF2` a multimap which stores a collection of values at each point (most convenient option)

 ### Advantages

 - Memory efficient (PH1 only): Due to prefix sharing and other optimizations the tree may consume less memory than a flat array of integers/floats.